 Much of the existing research looks at the outflow of companies and people from Korea to foreign countries, whilst less is known about foreign firms and workers in Korea.
-Considering this immense interest of both academics and practitioners in the business opportunities in Korea, this book provides a comprehensive overview on doing business in Korea and recommendations on how foreign companies and individuals can succeed in this market.
+Considering the immense interest of both academics and practitioners in the business opportunities in Korea, this book provides a comprehensive overview of doing business in Korea and recommendations on how foreign companies and individuals can succeed in this market.

 This book covers a wide range of relevant topics, including the Korean business environment, market entry into Korea, management issues and entrepreneurship in Korea.
 This is a must-read for anyone interested in or already doing business in Korea.

 1. Introduction: Korea – Land of Great Opportunities (Fabian Jintae Froese)

 2. Economic Environment (You-il Lee and Richard Lee)

 3. Political Environment: Between Systemic Informality and Attempted Formality (Jitendra Uttam)

 4. Cultural Environment: Cultural Context, Informal Networks and Yongo (Sven Horak)

 5. Market Entry: Inbound Foreign Direct Investment (FDI) into Korea (In Heock (Ian) Lee)

 6. Exporting to Korea (Justin Paul and Hyunji Lee)

 7. Cross-border Mergers and Acquisitions in South Korea (Yi Yang and Yong Suhk Park)